-Trying to treat a disease, condition, or injury we don’t fully understand is like shooting in the dark.
+Trying to treat a disease, condition, or injury we don’t fully understand is ineffective as often time is critical.
 It is ineffective and wastes precious time as the health issue worsens.
 To better care for your pet, we use cat & dog ultrasound, x-ray and other diagnostics tools so we can create a complete picture of your pet’s problem and then treat it accordingly.
 Our goal is always to get it right the first time.
 Once we understand exactly what the problem is, we’ll be able to make an accurate diagnosis and form an effective treatment plan.

 Our Laboratory Does It All